qizhe/cs6501-fall25/logistics.md

 - Survey report — individual

 Topics should be closely aligned with the course (see the [schedule](schedule.html)).
 Consult the instructor to scope and refine your choice.
+You are allowed to use GenAI to polish your survey, but you are not allowed to use it to write one from scratch.

 ##### Research track
 - State a clear problem, motivate why it matters, propose new ideas toward a solution, and demonstrate feasibility via an implementation or simulation.